julp/freebsd-scripts/minijail/README.md

 * newsyslog: "better" rotation of /var/log/messages?
 * /etc/mail/certs needs to be writable (sendmail)?
 * borbid installation of base/skel jail from binaries and apply the patch in the process?
+* mergemaster "hangs" and mtree complain to not found its database?